 On April 27, 2017, our Board of Directors authorized a capital return program consisting of a share repurchase program and a quarterly cash dividend.
-The share repurchase plan has a total authorization of \$1.05 billion of which we have used \$827.4 million.
-During the three months ended June 30, 2021, we did not repurchase any shares of our stock.
-On April 23, 2020 we announced the suspension of our quarterly dividend due to the significant economic uncertainty surrounding the COVID-19 virus and the steps being taken to control the virus.
-During the three months ended June 30, 2021, we did not pay any dividends on shares of our stock.
-The timing and amount of any future dividends or of any future share purchases and the ultimate number of shares to be purchased will depend on a number of factors, including business and market conditions, our future financial performance, and other capital priorities.
+The share repurchase plan has a total authorization of \$1.05 billion, of which we have used \$827.4 million.
+During the three months ended September 30, 2021, we did not repurchase any shares of our stock.
+The timing and amount of any future share purchases and the ultimate number of shares to be purchased will depend on a number of factors, including business and market conditions, our future financial performance, and other capital priorities.
 Any shares acquired would be in the open market or through private transactions in accordance with Securities and Exchange Commission requirements.
+On April 23, 2020, we announced the suspension of our quarterly dividend due to the significant economic uncertainty surrounding the COVID-19 pandemic and the steps being taken to control the virus.
+During the three months ended September 30, 2021, we did not pay any dividends on shares of our stock.
+On October 26, 2021, we announced the initiation of a \$0.25 per share quarterly dividend.
+The first dividend payment will be made to shareholders of record as of November 30, 2021, payable on December 15, 2021.

-On June 30, 2021 we had total liquidity of approximately \$242 million, including \$187 million in unrestricted cash and equivalents, and short-term investments in debt securities, with the remainder provided by availability under our credit facilities, and funds withdrawable from brokerage accounts.
-The table below summarizes our availability under our credit facilities as of June 30, 2021:
+On September 30, 2021, we had total liquidity of approximately \$254 million, including \$210 million in unrestricted cash and equivalents and short-term investments in debt securities, with the remainder provided by availability under our credit facilities and funds withdrawable from brokerage accounts.
+The table below summarizes our availability under our credit facilities as of September 30, 2021:

-Face Amount Borrowing Base Letters of Credit Outstanding Availability Contractual Expiration Securitization Facility \$ 110,000 \$ 95,300 (Dollars in the 58,323) \$ 36,977 September 29, 2023 Inventory Facility 50,000 50,000 31,950 18,050 September 29, 2023 Total \$ 160,000 \$ 145,300 \$ 90,273 \$ 55,027
+Face Amount Borrowing Base Letters of Credit Outstanding Availability Contractual Expiration race / miount Dusc (Dollars in th Expiration Securitization Facility \$ 110,000 \$ 91,700 \$ 61,183 \$ 30,517 September 29, 2023 Inventory Facility 50,000 40,968 27,712 13,256 September 29, 2023 Total \$ 160,000 \$ 132,668 \$ 88,895 \$ 43,773